cybertraining-dsc/reu2022/project/install.md

 $ choco install zoom
 ```

-even python could be installed with it however we have not tested, if it adds python to the path or sets the maxmunm oath to greated then 256.
-For that reason we recommend to install python the regular way as documented in the video ... jps video
+Even python could be installed with it however we have not tested, if
+it adds python to the path or sets the maxmunm oath to greated then
+256. For that reason we recommend to install python the regular way as
+documented in the video ... jps video

 ## Choco install pycharm